ozarchie/HomeHydroEC/README.md

 The Kcell of the probe is calculated using standard formula and measurements of the AC probe.
 EC Measurements agree well with standard Chinese TDC&EC meters.

-Documentation is included in the code and will be extracted to the Wiki.
+Documentation is included in the code.

 Original ideas and program published by -: